 You have earned it.

-This is one of the greatest oral final exams and dissertations ever presented to the guy that runs the institute.
+This is one of the greatest oral final exams and dissertations ever presented to the guy that runs the Institute.

 That's me.

-You just did a fabulous job out there, and you came prepared, and you didn't stutter around and you had your passion.
+You just did a fabulous job out there, and you came prepared, and you didn't stutter around, and you had your passion.

-Uh, you fit the definition of a great caller, and I'm glad to hear from you, Eric.
+You fit the definition of a great caller, and I'm glad to hear from you, Eric.

-Quick timeout, we'll be back.
+We'll be back.

-Open line Friday continues after this.
+Open Line Friday continues after this.

 Go back to March 4th, 2001, Fox News Sunday.

-And here's what Byrd said.
+And here's what Bird said.

-Uh I think we try to have goodwill.
+I think we try to have goodwill.

 My old mom told me, Robert, you can't go to heaven if you hate anybody.